alexmoras/access-control-server-rework/models/MODELS.md

 ## User
-- `_id` - user ID is random and unique.
-Provides a non-human-readable way to identify a user.
+- `_id` - user ID is a unique value provided by OpenID Connect.
-- `username` - unique value which provides a hum-readable way to identify a user.
+- `username` - unique value which provides a human-readable way to identify a user.
 Populated from OpenID.
 This is implemented as legacy support for LDAP in case the organisation moves from the current OIDC Provider.
 - `offline` - boolean value for whether the user can access a client offline, will be written to card.